cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | confer
 | Definition: have discussions; exchange opinions.
 | Usage: The officials  were conferring with allies.
 |
-| ubiquitous
-| Definition: present. appearing, or found everywhere.
-| Usage: His ubiquitous influence was felt by all the family.
-|
 | sanity
 | Definition: the ability to think and behave in a normal and rational manner.